Ilam District: Development and culture

 Ilam is also considered to be an educational hub, where students from Ilam, Panchthar, Taplejung and Jhapa are plentiful.
 There are several institutions that offer secondary, higher secondary and university level programs.
-For a decade, there has been growing number of technical and vocational programs at secondary and university levels.
+For a decade, there has been a growing number of technical and vocational programs at secondary and university levels.
 Mahendra Ratna Multiple Campus, the oldest institution in Ilam, is one of the constituent campuses of Tribhuvan University.
 The first autonomous campus of Nepal, it is well known for its programs such as Agricultural Science, Education, Humanities and Commerce.
 The campus launched a Bachelor of Science program in Horticulture in 2012 (B.S.
 2069), which has attracted students from all over the Nepal.

 Ilam is well known for its religious importance too.
 The Devi temples have a great importance attached to them and many people come here just for pilgrimage.
 The major attraction of Ilam is the nine-cornered Mai Pokhari lake.
 Also known as the Abode of the Goddess, many tourists as well as Nepalese people come to visit this place.
 This place is also one of the most famous places for flora and fauna, which attracts biologists.
 Similarly, Gajurmukhi is also a religious spot for pilgrimages from Nepal and India.
 The Mai river and its four tributaries also emerge in the Ilam district.
 Sano Pathivara is another place that is famous for pilgrimage.
 The famous Mane Bhanjyang (Mane pass) connects Ilam with the Darjeeling district of West Bengal, India.
 You must visit Fikkal and Kanyam.